uniwebcms/component-library-template/README2.md

 ### 1. Deploy and Release with GitHub Actions

 This is the method to deploy your library in production, but can also be used for testing.
-While it is the least practical testing method, it requires no local setup, and lets you use a Uniweb instance to manage the contents of your test website.
+While it is the least practical testing method, it requires no local setup since it builds your modules using an included GitHub Workflow, and hosts them with GitHub Pages.

+#### Getting Started

 Build your library with GitHub Actions, and make the build publicly available through GitHub Pages: